MAS322 Operations Research

 - be able to use the Simplex Method and its variants, to solve Linear Programming Problems

-- have an understanding of duality and its relevance in sensitivity analysis
+- have an understanding of duality and its relevance in designing solution algorithms

 - be familiar with the techniques of sensitivity analysis